-Everywhere you looked in the arena, and throughout downtown Toronto all Hockey Hall of Fame induction weekend, Bure was well represented by fans of all ages and races from all over the world.
+Everywhere you looked in the arena, and throughout downtown Toronto, Bure has been well represented by men and women of all ages and races from all over the world.

 To get a feel for who these fans are and what Bure meant to them, we took a few snapshots.